11 Kinky Sex Movies That Will Shock You

 For most feminists and feminism sympathizers, the figure of Catherine Breuil is unknown and, we must say, totally unfair.
 Years, even decades before contemporaries began dissecting female sexuality, Breuil was making films about female desire and reflection on that desire.
 Anatomy of Hell is a dialogue drama practically confined to the room where two strangers, a woman and a man, meet and get to know each other.
 She is straight, he is gay.

 The heroine offers him a deal: she'll pay for him to watch her.
-Brayat, who despises bigotry, takes on the male lead role of the porn star Rocco Siffredi and shows a lot of unconventional sex: from anal and period sex to voyeurism and penetration while sleeping.
+Brayat, who despises bigotry, takes on the male lead role of the porn star Rocco Siffredi and shows a lot of kinky sex scenes: from anal and period sex to voyeurism and penetration while sleeping.

 The "scandalousness" of the sexual techniques only distracts Breuil's superficial viewers from a profound conversation between two strangers about the role of men and women in each other's lives, regardless of their sexual orientation.